approvals/Approvals.NodeJS/readme.md

   forceApproveAll: false,

   // Default to `false` - launching each diff tool in the background, failing the test and
   // moving on to the next test.
-If `true` will launch the diff tool and block/wait until
+If `true` will launch the diff tool and block/wait (if diff tool supports this) until
-  // the user exits the diff tool before continuing on with the rest of the tests
+  // the user exits the diff tool before continuing on with the rest of the tests.
   blockUntilReporterExits: false,

   // The number of reporters (diff tools) launched before before approval tests stops launching new reporters.
   // This is to avoid overloading a system with too many processes.
+  // NOTE: This value is only used if `blockUntilReporterExits` is `false`.
   maxLaunches: 10

 };